How does the RRSP home buyers plan work

-With the average price of a house in Canada being almost $469,000 as of February 2019, saving up for a down payment can seem like a daunting task.
+Saving up for a down payment on your first home can seem like a daunting task.
 Some Canadians opt to use the Home Buyers' Plan (HBP) to help raise their down payment.

 The HBP is a program that allows first-time homebuyers to make a withdrawal of up to $35,000 from an RRSP/RSP to help buy a home.